Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Partial identification results

 \begin{theorem} \textup{\textbf{(Optimal bounds for $\psi_{\textup{T}}$)}}\\ For any $\Lambda \geq 1$, the set of values of $\psi_{\textup{T}}$ compatible with the observed data distribution and Assumption \ref{assumption:msm} is a closed interval $[\psi_{\textup{T}}^-, \psi_{\textup{T}}^+]$.
 Moreover, if we define $\tau = \tfrac{\Lambda}{\Lambda + 1}$, then the interval endpoints solve (\ref{psiT_minus}) and (\ref{psiT_plus}).

 \end{theorem}

 We will highlight a few important takeaways from this theorem.
-First, even if one adds additional balancing constraints of the form $\E[ h(X) Z / \bar{E}] = \E[ h(X)]$ in (\ref{psiT_minus}) and (\ref{psiT_plus}), the value of these problems will not change.
-Thus, for the purposes of computing bounds, the quantile balancing constraints in Theorem \ref{theorem:psiT_identified_set} capture all the information in the observed data.
+First, if one adds additional balancing constraints of the form $\E[ h(X) Z / \bar{E}] = \E[ h(X)]$ in (\ref{psiT_minus}) and (\ref{psiT_plus}), the value of these problems will not change.
+Thus, for the purposes of computing population-level bounds, the quantile balancing constraints in Theorem \ref{theorem:psiT_identified_set} capture all the information in the observed data.
 Second, the fact that only a single conditional quantile appears in each of the sharp bounds for $\psi_{\T}$ reflects a special advantage of the marginal sensitivity model.
-For alternative sensitivity assumptions, sharp bounds often involve distinct quantiles $Q_{\tau(x)}$ for each covariate level \cite{LeeSelection, MastenPoirerSharp}, complicating estimation by potentially requiring estimates of the entire conditional quantile process \cite{masten2020assessing, semenova2020better}.
-Third, this result shows that the ZSB sensitivity analysis can only be sharp when the conditional quantiles of $Y$ do not depend on $X$ at all.
-Since this is quite pathological, this suggests there is room for improvement over the ZSB method in almost all applications.
+For alternative sensitivity assumptions, sharp bounds often involve distinct quantiles $Q_{\tau(x)}$ for each covariate level \citep{LeeSelection, MastenPoirerSharp}, complicating estimation by potentially requiring estimates of the entire conditional quantile process \citep{masten2020assessing, semenova2020better}.
+Third, this result shows that the ZSB sensitivity analysis for IPW can only be sharp when the conditional quantiles of $Y$ do not depend on $X$ at all, and can therefore be refined outside pathological cases.
+AIPW-based variants of the ZSB sensitivity analysis will generally refine the IPW bounds since some of the variability in the quantiles of $Y$ will be absorbed by the regression function.
+We discuss AIPW sensitivity analysis in Section \ref{section:balance_aipw}.

 We can extend the theorem to other estimands.
 To bound $\psi_{\textup{C}}$, exchange the labels ``treated" and ``control" and apply Theorem \ref{theorem:psiT_identified_set}.
-Sharp bounds on $\psi_{\textup{C}}$ can be translated into sharp bounds on $\psi_{\textup{ATT}}$ using the relation $\psi_{\text{ATT}} = \tfrac{\E[ Y | Z = 1] - \psi_{\textup{C}}}{\PSample(Z = 1)}$.
+Sharp bounds on $\psi_{\textup{C}}$ can be translated into sharp bounds on $\psi_{\textup{ATT}}$ using the relation $\psi_{\text{ATT}} = \tfrac{\E[ Y ] - \psi_{\textup{C}}}{\PSample(Z = 1)}$.

 \begin{corollary} \textup{\textbf{(Optimal bounds for $\psi_{\textup{C}}$ and $\psi_{\textup{ATT}}$)}}\\ In the setting of Theorem \ref{theorem:psiT_identified_set}, the partially identified set for $\psi_{\textup{C}}$ is the interval $[\psi_{\textup{C}}^-, \psi_{\textup{C}}^+]$, where the interval endpoints solve (\ref{psiC_minus}) and (\ref{psiC_plus}).